ioi-2019/image/README.md

 ## Description of files

 # Backup
+**backup_service_setup.txt** shows the steps necessary to implement contestant backups.
+Here are the necessary files for this process:

 **backup.sh** - Zips contestant home folder and sends to a central location

 **clear-zip.sh** - Removes the zipped file before the next run of the service